asyylz/Authentication-for-React-Apps/README.md

 <body>
     <header>
         <h1>Event Management Application</h1>
-        <p>This repository extends a Single Page Application (SPA) built with React and React Router for managing
+        <p>TThis repository extends the Single Page Application (SPA) built with React and React Router for managing
-            events.
-It includes authentication logic implemented solely with React Router concepts such as loaders, submit actions, and hooks like useSearchParams, useActionData, useRouteLoaderData, and more. </p>
+            events, which is located in <a href="https://github.com/asyylz/SPA-With-React-Router">SPA-With-React-Router repo.</a> It includes authentication logic implemented solely with React Router concepts such as loaders,submit actions, and hooks like useSearchParams, useActionData,useRouteLoaderData, and more. </p>
     </header>
     <section>
         <h1>Features</h1>